AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 ## Non-basic rules {#non-basic-rules}

-However, the capabilities of the basic rules may not be sufficient to block ads.
+However, basic rules may not be enough to block ads.
 Sometimes you need to hide an element or change part of the HTML code of a web page without breaking anything.
 The rules described in this section are created specifically for this purpose.